Starting an ecommerce store and not quite sure where to begin?

 1. Pinterest Monthly Active Users

-Even though this number may pale in comparison with that of social media giant Facebook (which has 2.7 billion monthly active users), Pinterest is charting quite an impressive user growth path.
+Even though this number may pale in comparison with that of social media giant Facebook (which has 2.94 billion monthly active users), at nearly half a million, Pinterest’s reach is still pretty impressive.

 2. Pinterest Demographics: Gender

-One of the main Pinterest statistics to take into consideration the platform’s gender demographics.
+One of the main Pinterest statistics to take into consideration is the platform’s gender demographics.

-Pinterest stats show the platform as a predominantly female platform, with more than twice as many female Pinterest users than male users.
-More specifically, seven out of every ten Pinterest users are female (eMarketer, 2018).
+Pinterest stats show the platform as a predominantly female platform, with two times as many female Pinterest users than male users.
+More specifically, six out of every ten Pinterest users worldwide are female (Pinterest, 2020).